DataDog/integrations-core/otel/README.md

 The OpenTelemetry Collector is a vendor-agnostic agent process that, via the Datadog exporter, exports telemetry data directly to Datadog servers.
 It reports metrics and traces from instrumented applications and general system metrics.

+Host metrics will be shown in the default dashboard, but you can send arbitrary metrics to Datadog using the OpenTelemetry Collector.
+All metrics reported by the Collector will be namespaced under `otel.` to prevent collisions with metrics from other Datadog integrations.

 ## Setup

 ### Installation